COVESA/dlt-daemon/doc/dlt_design_specification.md

 | Log message      |            |            |      X      |
 | Trace message    |            |            |      X      |

-- "Get log info" request only, if enabled with \-r option in DLT daemon during start-up
-- "File generation" means, that the DLT client creates a file for testing purposes, containing multiple DLT messages.
-This functionality is only in the "old" DLT viewer (WX widget-based implementation) available.

 This table shows, that:

-- DLT messages of message type control request (e.g. "Get Log Info"-Request) are created in the DLT client, and then sent to the DLT daemon.
+- DLT messages of message type control request are created in the DLT client, and then sent to the DLT daemon.
 - DLT messages of message type control response (to a control request) are created in the DLT daemon, and then sent to the DLT client.
-- DLT messages of type log and of type trace are created in the DLT user library, then passed (via the named pipe of the DLT daemon) to the DLT daemon , which forwards them to the connected DLT clients.
+- DLT messages of type log and of type trace are created in the DLT user library, then passed (via the named pipe of the DLT daemon) to the DLT daemon, which forwards them to the connected DLT clients.

 ### Message flow
 The following figure shows the overall flow of messages.